SpellholdStudios/Arnel-Nalia-Romance-Revision/README.md

 This mod is designed to work on the following Infinity Engine games: the original Baldur's Gate II (BG2 or just SoA) with the Throne of Bhaal (ToB) expansion, Baldur's Gate II: Enhanced Edition (BG2:EE), the conversion projects <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="https://github.com/K4thos/EET/releases">Enhanced Edition Trilogy (EET)</a>.

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 If you encounter any bugs, please <a href="TODO link">report them on the forum</a>!

+By the way, there is another Nalia romance mod in the works.
+It is called de'Arnise Romance and is hosted by the PocketPlaneGroup.

 >Although it is not required for the Nalia Romance Mod to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>